 As we continue to take physical distancing measures, Woolwich Community Health Centre is offering mental wellness education sessions at a distance using the virtual communication platform, Zoom.
 All sessions are FREE.
 Registration is required.
 Once you have registered, you will receive your invitation a day before the presentation.
 If you do not have internet access, no worries, you can attend the program using your telephone.

 We have recorded many of our presentations.
-The sessions can be viewed by visiting our Wellness Blog or click on the title below.
+View our sessions on our Wellness Blog or click on the title below.

 - Stress and Anxiety “Lunch and Learn” – Boundaries and Saying “No”